-In order to ensure you are protected against the devastations of hurricanes and windstorms, you have to secure additional coverage - either with a separate policy or a rider - to your existing homeowners or landlord insurance policy.
+To ensure you are protected against the devastations of hurricanes and windstorms, you have to secure additional coverage, either with a separate policy or a rider, to your existing homeowners or landlord insurance policy.

 Deductibles are usually defined by specific dollar amounts.
 The deductible associated with wrecking your car might be a flat $1,000, for example, and your losses in the event of a collision will be limited to that amount.

 Hurricane insurance is different.
 Instead of a flat rate, hurricane insurance policies now routinely define deductibles in terms of a percentage of the loss.
 In most cases, this exposes property owners to significantly higher out of pocket costs than they might encounter for the other hazards they are insured against.

 The technical term for these deductibles is "hurricane and named storm" deductibles, and they vary from 1-10 percent of losses due to named storms (e.g., Hurricane Sandy).